cod3licious/cod3licious.github.io/index.md

 [nlputils](https://github.com/cod3licious/nlputils) is a Python library for analyzing text documents by transforming texts into tf-idf features, using various similarity measures to compare documents, classify them with a k-nearest-neighbors classifier, and visualize them with t-SNE.
 Check out the [iPython notebook with examples](https://github.com/cod3licious/nlputils/blob/master/examples/examples.ipynb)!

 #### textcatvis
-[textcatvis](https://github.com/cod3licious/textcatvis) is a Python library with some tools for exploratory analysis of text datasets.
+[textcatvis](https://github.com/cod3licious/textcatvis) is a Python library with some tools for the exploratory analysis of text datasets.
 It can help you better understand a collection of texts by identifying the relevant words of the documents in some classes or clusters and visualizing them in word clouds.
-Some examples are in the corresponding paper.
+Some examples can be found in the corresponding paper.

 #### Similarity Encoders (SimEc) and Context Encoders (ConEc)
 [SimEc](https://github.com/cod3licious/simec) is a neural network framework for learning low dimensional representations of data points by projecting high dimensional input data into an embedding space where some given pairwise similarities between the data points are approximated linearly.
 For further details and examples see the corresponding [paper](http://arxiv.org/abs/1702.01824) or [iPython notebook](https://github.com/cod3licious/simec/blob/master/examples_simec.ipynb)